 - Multiple open-play area

 - Pool and clubhouse

 - Tennis courts

 - Softball fields

 - Hiker/biker trails and exercise stations

-- Multiple tot lots
+- Multiple tot-lots

-- Multiple preteen lots
+- Multiple pre-teen-lots

 The applicant is seeking to redevelop the site of the former clubhouse property (6.36 acres) with 206 multifamily units, which will generate an estimated 453 new residents in the community.
 The plans indicate that there will be two open space recreation areas behind the buildings.
 The open space recreation areas will be further refined with the SDP and developed as private on-site recreational facilities for future residents of this development.
-The additional private recreational facilities provided on this portion of the Villages of Marlborough will complement the existing recreational facilities within the development.
+DPR believes that these additional private recreation facilities provided on this portion of the Villages of Marlborough will complement the existing recreation facilities within the development.

-DPR recommended, and the Planning Board agreed to impose, two conditions that require on-site private recreational facilities serving future residents of the proposed multifamily dwelling units.
+DPR recommends approval of this comprehensive design plan with two conditions that require on-site private recreational facilities serving future residents of the proposed multifamily dwelling units.
 However, on-site facilities are not required for adequacy and will be evaluated with the SDP, if proposed.

-- 1. Town of Upper Marlboro-The Town of Upper Marlboro did not offer any comments. - m.
-Prince George's County Police Department-The Police Department did not offer comments on the subject application.
+- 1. Town of Upper Marlboro-At time of writing this staff report, the Town of Upper Marlboro did not respond to the referral request. - m.
+Prince George's County Police Department-As of writing of this report, the Police Department did not offer comments on the subject application.